microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-unfollow.md

 ### Response

-If successful, it returns the following JSON response.
+If successful, the request returns the following response.

 <!-- { "blockType": "response" } -->